 If you’re keen to get out and explore the great outdoors, Medway has some wonderful landscapes, features and open spaces for avid walkers and adventurous families.

-From birds and wildlife to highland cattle and alpacas, there are also plenty of ways to get up close to nature.
+From birds and wildlife to highland cattle, there are also plenty of ways to get up close to nature.
 What are you waiting for?
 Let’s get exploring!

 Whether it be enjoying carpets of bluebells in the spring, summer picnics in a sun-filled glade, or autumn walks in misty woodland, Ranscombe can offer it all.
 And if you enjoy wild flowers, the reserve is famous for them…